ffi-cross/js-ffi-cross/README.md

 easily create situations where you will segfault the interpreter and unless you've got C debugger skills, you probably won't know what's going on.

-**WARNING**: The original API of `node-ffi` is are mostly changed in the ffs-cross.
-However, the API did not have very well-defined properties in the context of garbage collection and multi-threaded execution.
+**WARNING**: As a fork of `node-ffi` and `node-ffi-napi`, the original API of `node-ffi` is are rewrited in the `js-ffs-cross`.
+So please reference the [TypeScript DefinitelyTyped file][typed] The API did not have very well-defined properties in the context of garbage collection and multi-threaded execution.
 It is recommended to avoid any multi-threading usage of this library if possible.

 ## Example